Ruhan17/CSE-Moodle-CSE-216-Database-Project/README.md

 # CSE-Moodle-CSE-216-Database-Sessional-Project

-A student-teacher collaboration system made with
+A student-teacher collaboration system made with:

 **Django** (BackEnd)